johnriggs1959/voice-flow/README.md

 #### Appearance & Themes
 ![Appearance Settings](screenshots/settings-appearance.png)
-*Multiple theme options with smooth transitions and accessibility features*
+*Multiple theme options with smooth transitions and enhanced consistency*

 #### Logging & Analytics
 ![Logging Settings](screenshots/settings-logging.png)
-*Enterprise-grade logging with privacy controls, data export, and analytics configuration*
+*Enterprise-grade logging with privacy controls, data export, and improved analytics*

 ---

 ## 🚀 Quick Start

+### 📝 Upgrading from v1.1.0

+Existing users will automatically benefit from all v1.2.0 improvements with no migration required.
+All settings and conversation history are preserved.

 ### Prerequisites